Stories of Sussex

 Fee and refreshments

 £60 for two people, to include tuition, teas and coffees and entry to the Museum.
-Vegetarian refreshments will be provided, if you have any other dietary requirements please let us know in advance.
+If you have any dietary requirements please let us know in advance.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.